National Latin Exam Awards

 The Jane Harriman Hall Professional Development Scholarship program is designed to support teachers in their ability to teach Latin.
 The scholarship was developed in honor of Jane Harriman Hall, founder of the National Latin Exam, in order to continue her efforts to bring high quality Latin instruction to students throughout the U.S. For more information, click here.

-The National Latin Exam is delighted to announce a new annual award: The Christine Fernald Sleeper Educational Travel Award.
-As a "founding mother" and long-time writer of the NLE, Christine Sleeper (Emerita) is well-known for her adventurous spirit and her love of travel.
-Inhonor of Christine's love of classics and inspiring personal story, a recipient will be chosen annually and awarded up to $5,000 to cover expenses for an educational travel program of his or her choosing.
+As a "founding mother" and long-time writer of the NLE, Christine Sleeper was well-known for her adventurous spirit and her love of travel.
+In honor of Christine's love of classics and inspiring personal story, a recipient will be chosen annually and awarded up to $5,000 to cover expenses for an educational travel program of his or her choosing.
 Access the application.

 A congratulatory letter has been sent to the principal and each student who earned a perfect score in Latin I-VI.
 Additional copies are provided to the Latin teacher and the student’s permanent record.
 In addition, a special hand-lettered certificate was sent to each of these students.
 The students who have three, four or five years of perfect paper are being sent the Carter Stubbs Drake Goad Memorial Book Award in addition to the special certificate.